Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we model the movement of a crowd consisting of passengers and guides with a modified social force model.
 A guide follows routes instructed by the evacuation planner.
-Whereas, a passenger goes about its business in the terminal unless a guide comes within an interaction range from it and leads it to an exit.
-The uncertainty of the crowd conditions are described as probabilistic scenarios.
-They are modeled by altering some of the model parameters.
+A passenger goes about its business unless a guide comes within an interaction range and leads it to an exit.
+The uncertainty of the crowd conditions is described as probabilistic scenarios, which are modeled by altering some of the model input parameters.
 We formulate the problem of minimizing crowd evacuation time under different scenarios using rescue guides as a bi-objective scenario optimization problem.
 The two objectives are the mean and ${\textrm{CVaR}}_{\alpha}$ of evacuation time over the scenarios.

-Then, a solution procedure combining numerical simulation and the NSGA-II algorithm is presented.
-It returns the set of nondominated evacuation plans.
-The procedure is applied on an evacuation of a fictional passenger terminal.
-If the number of guides is not restricted, we know intuitively that assigning one guide per exit, and positioning them behind the agent groups near those exits, optimizes the evacuation for all scenarios.
-The algorithm is able to efficiently converge to this solution, which assures us about its adequacy.
+We present a solution procedure combining numerical simulation and the NSGA-II algorithm.
+It returns the Pareto-optimal evacuation plans.
+The procedure is applied to a toy example that is an evacuation of a fictional passenger terminal.

-The research question of this paper is what happens to the optimal evacuation plan if there is a possibility for a large part of a crowd to deviate from its usual behavior.
+This paper's research question is what happens to the optimal evacuation plan if a large part of a crowd can deviate from its usual behavior.
 In our example case, for a fixed number of guides less than four, there is a tradeoff between minimizing the mean evacuation time or ${\textrm{CVaR}}_{\alpha}$.
 With four guides, we obtain a single solution that is optimal for all scenarios.
-A similar result was found in our recent paper \cite{ourejor}.
-Although, there the uncertainty is not in the model input parameters, but in the equations of motion.

-Often rules about the optimal proportion of guides are being presented in studies and in federal guidelines \cite{multigridmodel, leadershipeffect, leadershipeffect2, centripetaleffect, optimizingproportion, dualeffects}.
-We do not think such rules by themselves to guarantee an efficient evacuation other than in very simple situations.
-Rather, the evacuation is a function of the building geometry \cite{still2000}, the initial crowd distribution and behavioral conditions.
+Often in studies and federal guidelines, evacuation plans are presented by mainly stating the optimal proportion of guides \mbox{ {\citep{multigridmodel, leadershipeffect, leadershipeffect2, centripetaleffect, optimizingproportion, dualeffects}}}.
+We do not think such rules guarantee an efficient evacuation other than in very simple situations.
+Rather, the optimal evacuation plan is a function of the building geometry \mbox{ {\citep{still2000}}}, the initial crowd distribution and behavioral conditions.
+As could be seen from the optimal evacuation plans in our toy example, with the same number of guides but different route choices, different objectives are optimized.